azabiw/dmweb/README.md

 ### Installation

 Install dependencies in both base directory and backend-directory with npm.
+Server uses MongoDB and Express.

    `npm install`

 Then start them both:
     `npm start`